-The third line of defence is the Society's internal audit function.
+The third line of defence is the Society's Internal Audit Services function.
 The third line of defence provides independent assurance to the Board and senior management on the adequacy of the design and operational effectiveness of internal control systems and measures across the business.

-The Group's Operational Risk Governance Framework is illustrated as follows:
+The Group's operational risk governance framework is illustrated as follows: